Millennial AI

 Days 5-14

-We run each shortlisted vendor through the same evaluation structure.
-A structured demo with our own question agenda (not theirs).
-A technical deep-dive session with their engineering team.
-A contract and pricing model review.
-Reference calls with current customers at comparable scale.
-Where feasible, a controlled proof-of-concept test against a representative sample of your actual data.
-We probe specifically for the things vendor sales cycles are designed to obscure: edge case handling, support quality for non-enterprise customers, the real cost model at 3x projected usage, and the contractual mechanics for exiting the relationship.
+Each shortlisted vendor runs through the same evaluation: structured demo with our question agenda, technical deep-dive with their engineering team, contract and pricing review, reference calls at comparable scale, and where feasible, a controlled POC against your actual data.
+We probe for what sales cycles obscure: edge case handling, support quality, the true cost at 3x projected usage, and exit mechanics.

-Deliverable: Vendor evaluation scorecard with ratings across performance, integration complexity, pricing model, compliance posture, and exit flexibility
+Deliverable: Vendor evaluation scorecard with ratings on performance, integration complexity, pricing model, compliance posture, and exit flexibility

 03